-Theorem: Given a flux cone and two coordinates i and j, deciding if there exists and extreme ray of the cone that has both r_i and r_j in its support is NP-complete.
+Theorem: Given a flux cone and two coordinates i and j, deciding if there exists an extreme ray of the cone that contains both $r_i$ and $r_j$ is NP-complete.

-Theorem: Given a matrix S and a number k, deciding the existence of an elementary mode with at most k reactions in its support is NP-complete.
+Theorem: Given a matrix S and a number k, deciding whether an elementary mode exist that contains at most k reactions is NP-complete.

-The question whether all elementary modes of a general network can be enumerated in polynomial time is an open question.
+It is an open question whether all elementary modes of a general network can be enumerated in polynomial time.

-Acuna et al. BioSystems 99, 210-214 (2010); BioSystems 95, 51-60 (2009) Bioinformatics III
+Acuna et al. BioSystems 99, 210-214 (2010); BioSystems 95, 51-60 (2009)